Posts Tagged ‘Alternate History’

 About an hour later Henry and George pulled into an empty lot on the outskirts of Plainfield.
 Before making this trip, George asked why they didn’t just call these people on the phone.
 Whatever the truth was, Henry wanted to find out face to face.

 A blue pickup truck waited for them on the side of the road.
 The sun was beginning to set when Henry and George arrived.
 Henry was expecting to meet two people at this site, but it was a sole old man that got out of the pickup.
 He had a long grey beard and denim overalls, probably a farmer, as Henry’s father had been.
 Henry pondered how, had George grown up here, they both would have ended up looking like this guy.
 George probably wouldn’t have liked that.
 As the man approached, Henry couldn’t help but think he looked familiar, but he couldn’t imagine where he could have seen him before.
-The man gave him a glance of recognition as well, before pointing at the two of them saying “Henry and George Kohler?”
+The man gave him a glance of recognition as well, before pointing at the two of them saying, “Henry and George Kohler?”

 “That’s correct sir.”
 Henry said.